SokolovaKsenia/Challenge_portfolio_pati/README.md

 As the world of computer technology is developing very quickly, and I am a very creative person and I can't stand boring routine work.
-I decided to help speed up this process even more.
+I decided to help to speed up this process even more.
 From the project I expect to gain new knowledge, acquaintances and opportunities.
-Thank you for participating in this project and good luck:)
+Thank you for the ability to participate in this project and good luck:)